-An organization's success depends on an engaged workforce that benefits from meaningful work, clear organizational direction, the opportunity to learn, and accountability for performance.
-That engaged workforce must also have a safe, trusting, and cooperative environment.
-The successful organization has a culture of inclusion that capitalizes on the diverse backgrounds and characteristics, knowledge, skills, creativity, and motivation of its workforce, partners, and collaborators.
+An organization's success depends on an engaged WORKFORCE that benefits from meaningful work, clear organizational direction, the opportunity to learn, and accountability for PERFORMANCE.
+That engaged WORKFORCE must also have a safe, trusting, and cooperative environment.
+The successful organization has a culture of inclusion that capitalizes on the diverse backgrounds and characteristics, KNOWLEDGE, skills, creativity, and motivation of its WORKFORCE, PARTNERS, and collaborators.
+Such an organization VALUES all people who have a stake in the organization, including CUSTOMERS, community members, and other people affected by the organization's ACTIONs.

-Such an organization values all people who have a stake in the organization, including customers, community members, stockholders, and other people affected by the organization's actions.
-Valuing the people in your workforce means committing to their engagement, development, and well-being.
+Valuing the people in your WORKFORCE means committing to their ENGAGEMENT, development, and well-being.
 Increasingly, this may involve offering flexible work practices that are tailored to varying workplace and life needs.
-Major challenges in valuing your workforce members include:
+Major challenges in valuing your WORKFORCE members include

-(1) demonstrating your leaders' commitment to their success, (2) providing motivation and recognition that go beyond the regular compensation system, (3) offering development and progression within your organization, (4) sharing your organization's knowledge so that your workforce can better serve your customers and contribute to achieving your strategic objectives, (5) creating an environment that encourages intelligent risk taking to achieve innovation, (6) developing a system of workforce and organizational accountability for performance, and (7) creating an inclusive environment for a diverse workforce.
+- demonstrating your leaders' commitment to their success, - (2) providing motivation and recognition that go beyond the regular compensation SYSTEM, - (3) offering development and progression within your organization, - (4) sharing your organization's KNOWLEDGE so that your WORKFORCE can better serve your patients and other CUSTOMERS and contribute to achieving your STRATEGIC objectives, - (5) creating an environment that encourages INTELLIGENT RISK taking to achieve INNOVATION, - (6) developing a SYSTEM of WORKFORCE and organizational accountability for PERFORMANCE, and

+(7) creating an inclusive environment for a diverse WORKFORCE.